Skip to main content

 [email protected]

-These flags assume GNU Mailutils.
-Here, -a adds the visible From: header and -r sets the return address.
-Other implementations of the mail command may interpret their options differently.
+These options are for GNU Mailutils: -a appends the visible header, while -r sets the return address.
+Other programs named mail may interpret the same flags differently.

 sudo tail -f /var/log/mail.log